techandsoftware/teletext-for-javascript-docs/teletext-screen-api.md

 There are four G2 sets available.
 The G2 set which is selected has the same script passed in as the `charset` (for example, if `charset` is `g0_greek` then G2 is set to `g2_greek`.)
 Hebrew doesn't have a corresponding G2 set, and G2 is set to `g2_arabic`.

-For reference, the code charts are on [Wikipedia](https://en.wikipedia.org/wiki/Teletext_character_set), however the character codepoints there don't necessarily match the tables in this codebase (see `src/data/characterEncodings.json`).
-The control codes for characters 0 to 1f are used for attributes - see Attributes.
+For reference, the code charts are on [Wikipedia](https://en.wikipedia.org/wiki/Teletext_character_set), however the character codepoints there don't necessarily match the tables in this codebase (see [`characterEncodings.json`](https://bitbucket.org/rahardy/teletext/src/master/lib/data/characterEncodings.json) in the source).
+The control codes for characters 0 to 1f are used for [attributes](/teletext-attributes).

 ### setSecondG0Charset(charset, withUpdate)